google-deepmind/mujoco/doc/XMLreference.rst

    stretched.
 For planes this is not an issue because the plane is always normal to the local Z axis.
 For height fields the sides enclosing the terrain map appear stretched, but in that case the effect is actually desirable.
 2d textures can be rectangular, unlike the sides of cube textures which must be square.
-The scaling can be controlled with the texrepeat attribute of :ref:`material <material>`.
+The scaling can be controlled with the texrepeat attribute of :ref:`material <asset-material>`.
 The data can be loaded from a singlefile or created procedurally.
 :at:`file`: :at-val:`string, optional`
    If this attribute is specified, and the builtin attribute below is set to "none", the texture data is loaded from a single file.
 See the texturedir attribute of :ref:`compiler <compiler>` regarding the file path.